Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Set up the environment

 Run the environment setup script once.
 This will build all of your environments.
 Most of these environments will be saved in the `envs` folder.
+You will need to input "Y" several times to confirm the installation.
+Users may receive a pip warning regarding the laca installation, but this warning can be disregarded.

 ```bash
 # Go to work directory